 2.4 Deep Learning Forecasters

 Deep learning (DL) is a process in which the number of hidden layers in a network is increased [121]–[127].
 Deep learning is a subset of machine learning distinguished by its problem-solving approach.
 To identify the most frequently used features in machine learning, a domain expert is required.
 While deep learning models can be fed some input features, they can also extract high-level features from data incrementally, eliminating the need for domain expertise and time-consuming feature extraction.
-Furthermore, while deep learning forecasters require significantly more training data than machine learning forecasters, feature engineering is not required.
-While machine learning forecasters are preferable when the data set is small, deep learning is preferable when the data set is large, feature introspection is impossible due to a lack of domain knowledge, or the problem is complex.
+While deep learning forecasters generally require significantly more training data than machine learning forecasters, feature engineering is not required.
+NMachine learning forecasters may be preferable when the data set is small, but deep learning is preferable when the data set is large, feature introspection is impossible due to a lack of domain knowledge, or the problem is complex.

 Deep learning models have transformed computer vision, speech recognition, machine translation, and board game programming, producing results comparable to, if not superior to, expert human performance [128], [129].
 Deep learning models are expected to dominate the field of load forecasting due to increased computational power, access to large datasets, and the granularity of available data.
 The main reason for investigating deep learning models in this work is that they excel at detecting highly nonlinear relationships and shared uncertainties in data, making them ideal candidates for load forecasting.
 While not exhaustively studied in the literature, there are at least a few recent studies that have demonstrated promising results of deep learning models applied to load forecasting [74], [127], [130].